GsiorX/ZSBD-seeder/README.md

 # ZSBD-seeder

-Seeder made for use on "Advanced Database Systems" course.
+Seeder made for use on "Advanced Database Systems" course for Oracle database.